fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/README.md

 - Added multi-class univariate statisical analysis (ANOVA and Kruskal-Wallis test).
 - Add 'index' as a search possibility in the compound finder and minor bugfix where previously annotated columns would not be searched when using 'Name' or 'Formula' options.
 - Improve to some descriptions and minor bugfixes.

+#### V2.6 - Introducing Peak Alignment, Formula Assignment, Pathway Over-Representation Analysis and expansion of compound finder tools (05/06/2024)

+- Added Sample Peak Alignment to Data Reading section of the notebook as an alternative to directly reading pre-aligned files.
+- Added Formula Assignment Section to pipeline and allow use of these formulas in relevant section downstream.
+- (Furthermore, addded external jupyter notebook for creation of own formula database to use for this formula assignment).
+- Added Pathway Over-Representation Analysis to the pipeline (requiring HMDB annotation).
+- Added option to search for KEGG ID in finder (requires HMDB annotation).
+- Added search for highly positive or negative correlated metabolites to a metabolite of choice.
+- Added option to search for compounds in batch (requires external file).
+- Small improvements in code and descriptions as well as small bugfixes.

 #### In Future Patches: